 Director of the Central Cultural Fund, Dr. W.H.
 Wijepala, who was in charge of the project as the former Deputy Director ( Excavations) of the Department of Archaeology told The Nation Eye that historians have concluded that there have been well developed civilizations established in Sri Lanka with the arrival of Prince Vijaya in 700 B.C., and even in those times that there had been a well developed system of communication among the island’s inhabitants.

 Then is also corroborative evidence that an ancient lettering system was employed by Prince Vijaya in missives sent to his brother in Madhurapura which has been associated with King Pandukhabhaya.
 Therefore, the presence of a language system attributable to pre-Vijaya times is justified.

-The Gedige area
+The Gedige Area

 There is also corroborative evidence that these rock caves would have been covered from around five feet from above.
-Glancing through the front and rear entrances, there is evidence of a five foot layer of soil invaded with water seeping through the perforations.
+Glancing through the front and rear entrances, there is evidence of a five-foot layer of soil invaded with water seeping through the perforations.

 There are vestiges of clay pots which do not belong even to the Anuradhapura era.
 Experts believe that these belong to the 800-1000 BC era.
 Subsequent excavations led to the discovery of charcoal, rock splints and limestone at a depth between 12 and 15 feet.
 These have indicated human habitats with Neolithic features.

-Further discovery of reddish black pots indicate evidence of prehistoric stone tools and other implements as well as large quantities of perforated rounds which have been used for sharpening tools.
+Further discovery of reddish black pots indicates evidence of prehistoric stone tools and other implements as well as large quantities of perforated rounds which have been used for sharpening tools.
 It is concluded therefore that the inhabitants have been engaged in the pottery industry.

 However, there is no proof of them being involved in the iron industry.
 Archaeologists believe that there may have been a thriving iron industry, but implements would have been subject to decay with the passage of time.